From BR Bullpen

 Biographical Information

-A longtime member of the Hiroshima Carp, Sachio Kinugasa played 2215 consecutive games between 1970 and 1987; unlike Cal Ripken Jr., he retired with his streak intact.
-Kinugasa also hit 504 career home runs in his long career from 1965 to 1987.
-The third baseman was a 13-time All-Star.
+A longtime member of the Hiroshima Carp, Sachio Kinugasa played 2,215 consecutive games between 1970 and 1987; unlike Cal Ripken Jr., he retired with his streak intact.
+Kinugasa also hit 504 career home runs in his long career that started in 1965.
+The third baseman was a 13-time All-Star and was elected to the Japanese Baseball Hall of Fame.
+While often among the league leaders, he rarely led in major categories, leading once in RBI, once in steals and once in hits and never in home runs.
+He might not have gotten much Black Ink, but he had a lot of Gray Ink.

 Family background